-Frankfurt School’s part-time MBA in International Healthcare Management is designed for working healthcare professionals (health care providers: physicians, surgeons, nurses, allied health, research positions in hospitals etc. as well as those working in the health care industry: insurance, medtech, pharma, consulting, etc.) to provide them with a thorough understanding of the international healthcare business.
+Frankfurt School’s part-time MBA International Healthcare Management is designed for working healthcare professionals (physicians, surgeons, nurses, allied health, research positions in hospitals, etc.) as well as those working in the healthcare industry (insurance, medtech, pharma, consulting, etc.) to provide them with a thorough understanding of the international healthcare business.

-The programme aims to develop responsible healthcare leaders and to equip them with practical business skills, advanced entrepreneurial skills, leadership expertise and integrity, in order to master the challenges in a globalised healthcare sector.
+The programme aims to train responsible healthcare leaders and to equip them with practical business skills, advanced entrepreneurial attainments, leadership expertise, and integrity, intercultural competencies in order to master the challenges of a globalised healthcare sector.

-It fosters an enhanced awareness of healthcare issues, trends and practices likely to influence the future.
-International study locations in Europe, America and Asia and a diverse student body ensure a truly international experience.
+It fosters an enhanced awareness of healthcare issues, trends, and practices likely to influence the future.
+International study locations in Europe, America, and Asia, and a diverse student body ensures a truly global experience.

-*Applications after the 31 July will be subject to availability.
+*Applications after 31 July will be subject to availability.

-Graduates will draw upon deep or expanded functional knowledge and broad, detailed and critical understanding of the specifics, limitations and doctrines in business administration to shape their responses and independent ideas to business and innovation opportunities and challenges.
+Graduates will draw upon the functional knowledge and broad, detailed, and critical understanding of the specifics, limitations, and doctrines of business administration.
+In order to shape their responses and independent ideas to business and innovation opportunities and challenges.
 Graduates demonstrate a critical understanding of the impact of various national healthcare systems on management decisions.

-Graduates will have intercultural sensitivity and will be effective communicators and team leaders.
-They will write, present, discuss and defend evidence-based findings in interdisciplinary fields.
+Graduates will gain intercultural sensitivity and will be effective communicators and team leaders.
+They will write, present, discuss, and defend evidence-based findings in interdisciplinary fields.
 Graduates will contribute to team performance.

-Graduates are self-aware and mindful leaders with the character needed for leading in any organisational or cultural context and in the global environment.
-They decide and act based on ethical considerations, comply with regulatory requirements, and enhance the well-being of their stakeholders, organisations, society and the environment.
+Graduates are self-aware and mindful leaders with the character needed for leading in any organisational or cultural context and in a global environment.
+They decide and act based on ethical considerations, comply with regulatory requirements, and enhance the well-being of their stakeholders, organisations, society, and the environment.

 |Total tuition fee: